|

 | channelsToProcess | Channels that need processing.
 Process channels that are marked true, bypass ones marked false. |

-Implemented in HardClip< SampleType >, Mute< SampleType >, GainDb< SampleType >, and GainLinear< SampleType >.
+Implemented in HardClip< SampleType >, Mute< SampleType >, DSPFunction< SampleType >, StereoToMidSide< SampleType >, GainDb< SampleType >, and GainLinear< SampleType >.

 |